Bias in hiring: 5 ways to detect and remove it

 • Biases can also arise from a candidate’s cultural or educational background, leading to unfair judgments or the exclusion of qualified candidates.

-• Racial bias in the hiring process — unequal pass-through rates for specific demographic groups.
+• Racial bias in the hiring process — unequal pass-through rates for specific demographic groups, often triggered by names, accents, or cultural references; research shows white sounding names get more callbacks than otherwise similar resumes with ethnic names.

 • Bias in hiring algorithms — models trained on historic outcomes can encode discriminatory hiring practices if not audited.